etcd-io/website/content/en/docs/v3.6/dev-guide/interacting_v3.md

 Error:  rpc error: code = 11 desc = etcdserver: mvcc: required revision has been compacted
 ```

+{{% alert title="Note" color="info" %}}
-Note: The current revision of etcd server can be found using get command on any key (existent or non-existent) in json format.
+The current revision of etcd server can be found using get command on any key (existent or non-existent) in json format.
 Example is shown below for mykey which does not exist in etcd server:
+{{% /alert %}}

 ```bash
 $ etcdctl get mykey -w=json